Vortex64-hmm/Parappa-the-Rapper-2-Subtitle-Decoder-Editor/README.md

 1. Open OLM
 2. Edit as the way you like
 3. Save ;)
-4. Insert into PTR2 and see the result
+4. Insert into PTR2 and see the changes once the rom is rebuilt!